openfoodfacts/gsoc-reports/2025/kirtanchandak/kirtanchandak-gsoc-2025-report.md

 ### **User Role Management System**

 Developed a comprehensive user role management system for the folksonomy engine.
-This allows us to perform operations like bulk deletions or property modifications are restricted to trusted contributors.
+This allows us to restrict operations like bulk deletions or property modifications to trusted contributors.

 The role management system includes different user levels with appropriate permissions - `user`, `moderator` and `admin` helping maintain data quality while allowing community participation.